9/11 images are seared into photographers' memories

 "None of this was imaginable," he says.

-When Peress reached the site where the north tower had collapsed, his camera captured a pair of masked firefighters -- one standing with his arms at his side, the other pushing a stretcher.
+When Peress reached the site where the north tower had once stood, his camera captured a pair of masked firefighters -- one standing with his arms at his side, the other pushing a stretcher.

 On this day, the best-laid plans for treating patients never developed.